Preserving the Past…Ensuring the Future

 “In speaking to our membership a couple of months ago, I drew back on times over the history where we’ve had to adapt and overcome,” Hundley said.
 “An organization this old doesn’t stay as relevant as it has for decades without being able to adapt to change and circumstances.
 That’s a credit to the committee members and leadership here.
 They are willing and able to do so.

 “There are bowl games around the country that have elected not to play.
 Fortunately, we’re in the position of being able to push forward until the finish line or until the virus says we can’t.”

 The Bowl did push through, doubling as a College Football Playoff Semifinal for the third time in its history as Ohio State defeated Clemson in a high-scoring 49-28 affair.

 The Sugar Bowl Committee has continued to serve as a key component of the city’s vitality in the “big-event” market by spear-heading New Orleans’ successful bid to host the 2020 College Football Playoff National Championship – as well as the overall hosting effort of the highly-successful event, which broke CFP records for attendance at nearly the full slate of weekend events that make up the national championship experience.
-The Sugar Bowl also assisted with the city’s bid for the 2012 NCAA Men’s Basketball Final Four and by providing extensive financial security for the event.
-The Sugar Bowl served on the Local Organizing Committee for that event, and it did the same for the 2013 NCAA Women’s Basketball Final Four.
+The Sugar Bowl also assisted with the city’s bid for the 2012 NCAA Men’s Basketball Final Four and provided extensive financial security for the event.
+The Bowl served on the Local Organizing Committee for that event, and it did the same for the 2013 NCAA Women’s Basketball Final Four.

 The Sugar Bowl’s presence as an essential cog in the event machine of New Orleans is nothing new.